hexops-graveyard/pgtrgm_emperical_measurements/README.md

 (1 row)
 ```

-This will take around ~8 hours on a 2020 Macbook Pro i9 w/ 16G memory.
+This will take around ~8 hours on a 2020 Macbook Pro i9 (8 physical cores, 16 virtual) w/ 16G memory.

 On-disk size of the entire DB at this point will be 101G.